Welcome to the Internet Home of the Lyme Disease Society

 The Doylestown Lyme

-Disease Support Group meets monthly in Bucks County, PA outside of Philadelphia.
+Disease Support Group met monthly in Bucks County, PA outside of Philadelphia.

-*Please note: The support group's meetings are temporarily suspended due to the current public health situation.
+*Please note: The support group's meetings were suspended due to the COVID-19 public health situation and not resumed.

 Click for more details

 Thank you for visiting LymeSociety.com, and we hope you will come back soon.
 Let's all work together to fight these diseases!